Real Estate in The Hague, The Netherlands

 We asked foreigners in The Hague what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in The Hague by looking at online listings, contacting local real estate agents, and attending open house events.
 They can also search for expat-specific housing options, such as furnished apartments and short-term rentals.
-Additionally, expats can join online forums and social media groups to connect with other expats and get advice on finding housing in The Hague," explained one person living in The Hague, The Netherlands.
+Additionally, expats can join online forums and social media groups to connect with other expats and get advice on finding housing in The Hague," wrote one expat who made the move to The Hague.

 About the Author